seq-to-mind/coref_dial_summ/README.md

 ## Introduction
-One implementation of the paper "Coreference-Aware Dialogue Summarization".
+One implementation of the paper "Coreference-Aware Dialogue Summarization" in SIGDIAL 2021 (Best Paper Award).

 ## Package Requirements
 1. pytorch==1.7.1